rasberryrabbit/8266_weather_station/README.md

 code must be uploaded with binary transfer mode.

 Files are uploaded by LuaLoader 0.91

+2022/05/08
+It works with OpenWeatherMap OneCall API.
+It can update info about 1 Hour.